 Able to record 400 measurements per second into an internal computer and function wirelessly, our state of the art retroreflectometer is a cool tool for testing line paint performance.

-While the name retroreflectometer sounds like a flashback to 1970s disco lights, our 12-kilogram mobile marking retroreflectometer is mounted on the side of a ministry vehicle.
+While the name retroreflectometer sounds like a flashback to 1970s disco lights, the 12-kilogram mobile marking retroreflectometer is mounted on the side of a ministry vehicle.
 As the vehicle moves, the device gauges how the line markings and raised pavement markers (like cat’s eyes or road studs) below are holding up, and the brightness they are delivering.
 The data flashes across a screen inside the vehicle, to give a live reading of what’s being measured, and allows the operator to make adjustments to the device.

 Retroreflectivity, or low light visibility, is crucial to highway safety.
 When your vehicle lights connect with the pavement markings, the retroreflectors (usually tiny glass or plastic beads) embedded into the lines, bounce the light back to your eyes.

 In addition to the retroreflectivity data, the device stores information about the contrast between the pavement and the marking, marking coverage, line type (eg. solid, broken, double), line width, GPS coordinates, temperature, humidity, performance of raised retroreflective pavement markers, vehicle speed, date, time, and user-programmed information.
 The device can measure both white and yellow, and flat and inset markings, on roads that are smooth or rough, under various light conditions.